visionmedia/expressjs.com/_posts/2025-01-08-rewind-2024-triumphs-and-2025-vision.md

 Naturally, 2024 will forever be remembered as the year when Express.js finally introduced its much-anticipated [Express 5.0](https://expressjs.com/2024/10/15/v5-release.html).
 After more than a decade of community discussions and behind-the-scenes experimentation, this release brought modern features and a future-oriented architecture to the framework, acting as a catalyst for the next chapter of Express.js development.

 But the story did not end there.
-Even before the dust settled on Express 5.0, the community had begun charting the course for [Express 6.0](https://github.com/expressjs/discussions/issues/267), reflecting an unwavering commitment to innovation.
+Even before the release of Express 5.0 was fully established, the community had already begun charting the course for [Express 6.0](https://github.com/expressjs/discussions/issues/267), reflecting an unwavering commitment to innovation.
 Guiding critical decisions throughout 2024 were new [decision framework](https://github.com/expressjs/discussions/issues/285), which helped the Technical Committee tackle pressing matters such as [engine usage](https://github.com/expressjs/discussions/issues/286) and [dependency management](https://github.com/expressjs/discussions/issues/279).
 Collectively, these measures fostered transparency and agility, ensuring that Express.js continues to evolve in response to the community’s most urgent needs.

 ### Maintenance, Tooling, and Collaboration